Grand Marnier Mimosas

 - 2 ounces freshly squeezed orange juice, I recommend Valencia oranges

-- 4 ounces champagne, chilled, does not need to be a high-end brand
+- 2 ounces champagne, or another sparkling wine chilled, does not need to be a high-end brand

 Instructions

-- Add one tablespoon of Grand Marnier to each glass if desired.
+- Add one tablespoon (½ ounce) of Grand Marnier to each glass if desired.

 Notes